-Should I Hire the Same Landscape and Pool Company?
+Should I Hire the Same Landscape & Pool Companies in Phoenix?

 April 13, 2017

-Should you hire the same landscape and pool company?
+Should you hire the same landscape and pool companies in Phoenix?
 It’s a common question, and a fair one.

 Conventional wisdom might say, I want a company that specializes in pools, that’s all they do, they’re the experts, they have more experience, etc. There is some merit to that thinking.

 On the other hand, you might think, if I hire the same company I’ll get a better deal because I’m buying everything from the same company.
 That could also be true.

 We look at it from the overall experience of the homeowner and the desired outcome: quality work, finishing on schedule and on budget with minimal inconvenience to the homeowner.

 As a landscape contractor in Phoenix for over 15 years, we’ve seen it done in different ways, with mixed results.
 In our experience, here are the things you should consider as a homeowner looking to hire a landscape and pool company.